arvidn/libtorrent/docs/settings.rst

 | seed_time_ratio_limit | int  | 700     |
 +-----------------------+------+---------+

-when a seeding torrent reaches eaither the share ratio (bytes up / bytes down) or the seed time ratio (seconds as seed / seconds as downloader) or the seed time limit (seconds as seed) it is considered done, and it will leave room for other torrents these
+when a seeding torrent reaches either the share ratio (bytes up / bytes down) or the seed time ratio (seconds as seed / seconds as downloader) or the seed time limit (seconds as seed) it is considered done, and it will leave room for other torrents these